The short version

 It’s one thing to talk about my own experience of sleeping in different room temperatures, but I’m just one person.

-A few years ago, the National Sleep Foundation (now called the Sleep Foundation since the website was bought out) conducted a telephone poll of 1500 adults between the ages of 25 and 55 in the United States, asking them a broad range of questions about their sleep and daily activities.
+The National Sleep Foundation (now called the Sleep Foundation) conducted a telephone poll of 1500 adults between the ages of 25 and 55 in the United States, asking them a broad range of questions about their sleep and daily activities.

 In one section, the respondents were asked to rate the impact of different elements on their sleep in the previous two weeks.
 The were asked to give each element a score of 1 to 5, with 1 being no impact and 5 a major impact.